High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Numerical Experiments

 \subsection{Convergence under \texorpdfstring{$h$}{h}-refinement}

-The majority of the presented results consider a fixed grid cell $U$ and examine convergence under the action of $q$-refinement, i.e., as more and more quadrature points are used.
-In this study, however, we consider convergence under $h$-refinement, wherein both $q$ and the interfacial geometry is globally fixed and the grid cell $U$ is made smaller and smaller.
+The majority of the presented results consider a fixed constraint cell $U$ and examine convergence under the action of $q$-refinement, i.e., as more and more quadrature points are used.
+In this study, however, we consider convergence under $h$-refinement, wherein both $q$ and the interfacial geometry is globally fixed and the cell $U$ is made smaller and smaller.
 Under this kind of refinement, for a globally smooth interface, the local interfacial geometry, $U \cap \Gamma$, becomes asymptotically flat; as such, we expect high rates of convergence, matching those of a Gaussian quadrature scheme.
 To confirm this, we consider a test problem of computing the surface area and volume of a $d$-dimensional ellipsoid: \begin{itemize} \item In 2D, the ellipse is given by the zero level set of $\phi(x,y) = x^2 + 4 y^2 - 1$; the ellipse has semimajor axis $1$, semiminor axis $\tfrac12$, an area of $V = \tfrac{\pi}{2}$, and perimeter $A = 4.84422411\ldots$. \item In 3D, the ellipsoid is given by the zero level set of $\phi(x,y,z) = x^2 + 4 y^2 + 9z^2 - 1$; the ellipsoid has semiprincipal axes $1$, $\tfrac12$, and $\tfrac13$, a volume of $V = \tfrac{2\pi}{9}$, and surface area $A = 4.40080956\ldots$. \end{itemize} We consider a reference domain $(-1.1,1.1)^d$ enclosing the geometry, discretised by a uniform Cartesian grid consisting of $n$ cells in each direction, such that $h = 2.2/n$.
 For a fixed $q$, the quadrature algorithm is then applied to each cell, and the results summed over the entire grid so as to compute the total surface area and volume, denoted $A_{q,h}$ and $V_{q,h}$, respectively.
-In particular, and for simplicity of discussion, in these results we use Gauss-Legendre quadrature for all of the one-dimensional integrals executed by \cref{algo:integrand}.\footnote{More carefully, one can apply the strategies discussed in later results to switch between tanh-sinh and Gauss-Legendre quadrature, depending on the existence of branching points/vertical tangents of the height function.
-However, these automated strategies will almost always suggest Gauss-Legendre quadrature, because in this test problem under the action of $h$-refinement, the \textit{vast} majority of cases will yield smooth height functions devoid of branching points.}
+In particular, and for simplicity of discussion, in these results we use Gauss-Legendre quadrature for all of the one-dimensional integrals executed by \cref{algo:integrand}.